-A robocall is a type of phone call, which delivers pre-recoded message through an automated dialer.
-It’s a common belief that robocalls are from telemarketers or even scammers, but they can also be used by deliver alerts and awareness.
+A robocall is a type of phone call, which delivers pre-recorded messages through an automated dialer.
+It’s a common belief that robocalls are from telemarketers or even scammers, but they can also be used to deliver alerts and awareness.

 Robocalls are usually categorized in the following:

 However, not all of these are a cause of concern as users will not get impacted by alerts or reminders.
 Only the spam calls generated by spammers affects the most.

 Spoofing is used by many robocallers to trick your subscribers to answer their mobile phones.
 When the caller ID is changed by the robocaller, so that the call recipient sees a familiar number, it is known as spoofing.